mismanc/ruby-starter/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Just a starter project with Ruby to learn how things running

-* Ruby version
+* Ruby 3.0.3

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization
+* Postgresql

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Dockerfile

-* ...
+* docker-compose